 - Newspeak: One of Free Catalunya's radical re-education options◊ is called The Conceptual Level◊, which involves eradicating right-wing thought by altering the language itself.

-- People's Republic of Tyranny: Free Catalunya isnt free; its ruling party, the PCI, consists of authoritarian socialists.
+- People's Republic of Tyranny: Catalunya led by the authoritarian socialist PCI is called "Free Catalunya", despite its general lack of freedoms.
 Free Catalunya is authoritarian socialist at best, and Autosuficiència at worst.